 This offer provides Access to HE students with:

-An entry offer of a pass in 45 Level 3 credits, including 30 at merit and pass in 15.
+A reduced entry offer of a pass in 45 Level 3 credits, including 30 at merit and pass in 15.

-- All specific subject pathways remain
+- All specific subject pathways remain, including GCSE requirements stated on course listings

 - All specific content criteria remain

-- Subject to non-academic requirements for courses
+- Offers may be subject to non-academic requirements for courses.

 Where an offer is made and no prior interview or audition is required: